Bridge2Hyku/Bridge2Hyku.github.io/pages/toolkit.md

 ## Hunting {#hunting}

 A Ruby gem for pulling metadata and info from CONTENTdm.
-Developed by Andy Weider (University of Houston).
+Developed by Andrew Weidner (University of Houston).

 ## Metadata Remediation